Dedham Institution for Savings: History

-The founder and first president of the bank was Ebenezer Burgess.
-An early secretary and treasurer of the bank was George Ellis II.

 Mutual Holding Company

-On November 15, 2017, the Dedham Savings Board of Corporators, on the recommendation of the Bank's Trustees and Executive Management, voted to approve the formation of 1831Bancorp, MHC.
+On November 15, 2017, the Dedham Savings Board of Corporators, on the recommendation of the Bank's Trustees and Executive Management, voted to approve the formation of 1831 Bancorp, MHC.
+The mutuality of Dedham Savings remains intact but resides inside the mutual holding company, which is the sole owner of the now stock savings bank.
 This action received final regulatory approval in February 2018.

-Also formed was a mid-tier stock holding company called 1831 Bancorp, Inc. The mutuality of Dedham Savings remains intact but resides inside the Mutual Holding Company, the sole owner of the mid-tier holding company, which is the sole owner of the now stock savings bank.
-This new corporate structure provides the Dedham Savings Board with added flexibility to pursue other banking-related business lines, explore merger and acquisition opportunities with other banks and bank holding companies, and to expand options to raise capital via subordinated capital or debt.
+On January 1, 2024, 1831 Bancorp, the Mutual Holding Company parent of Dedham Dedham Savings, and Weymouth, Massachusetts-based South Shore Bancorp, the Mutual Holding Company parent of South Shore Bank, merged under the 1831 Bancorp, MHC name, which has been renamed to Charlesbridge, MHC.
+Both Dedham Savings and South Shore Bank operate as separately branded banking institutions under the combined holding company.

 Other banking services

 Dedham Savings offers a range of financial and electronic banking services to individuals, businesses and organizations.
 In addition to an array of banking, lending, and commercial products, the bank began offering investment services in 1992.
 In 2011, Dedham Savings became a partial owner of Plimoth Trust Company, LLC, the parent company of Plimoth Investment Advisors, a portfolio management firm providing investment management, trust, retirement planning services and estate administration for both private and institutional clients.